ckarrie/python-htspclient/README.md

 ## scripts/merge_channels.py ##

+Before you start, enter your server settings (hostname, username, password) in this file.

 A small demonstration of the api to create a merged channel:

 - Lookup the channels by entering the name